Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 ## Review of how ARpoise positions layers and POIs

-The **GPS Latitute and Longitude positions** and the **Visibility in meters** are REQUIRED for ALL geolocative layers and POIs, whether they use an absolute GPS position, or Relative position with respect to the user.
+The **GPS Latitude and Longitude positions** and the **Visibility in meters** are REQUIRED for ALL layers and POIs, whether they use an absolute GPS position, or Relative position with respect to the user.

 **These properties are used by ARpoise in two steps:**